 - Acxion (an aggregator)

 - Bing Business

 - YP (Yellow Pages)

 - Show Me Local

-For those of you who decide to follow through, you’ll appreciate this directory listing cheat sheet from Pigzilla.
+For help organizing, you’ll appreciate this directory listing cheat sheet from Pigzilla.

 When people search for companies in your industry do they typically see several niche directories?
 In some professions directories dominate the first page of search results.

 To find a relevant list, type [name of your industry]:directories in the browser.
-For example, a website developer can enter – web developer:directories – into the browser and see all the directories that list people and firms in this profession.
-A yoga instructor can enter – yoga:directories – in the browser.
+For example, a physician can enter – medical doctor:directories – into the browser and see all the directories that list people and firms in this profession, or a yoga instructor can enter – yoga:directories – in the browser.
 Check out the top results and consider whether you want to see your business listed.
 If it is listed ensure your profile is accurate and favorable.

 Here’s a resource for getting ideas for your particular niche: Citations by Category.